Jack-Kiefer/magic-ai/README.md

 - **18-33**: Attack with a creature.
 - **34-289**: Block with a creature on another creature.

 The size of the action space is calculated based on the number of unique cards and creatures, including combinations for attacking and blocking.
-This setup ensures that all possible actions in a Magic: The Gathering game are covered.
+This is a very limited view of the game but works for this example.

 ### Observation Space

-The observation space is a `MultiDiscrete` space, which provides a comprehensive view of the game state for each agent.
+The observation space is a `MultiDiscrete` space, which provides a view of the game state for each agent.
 Key components include:

 - **Hand and Deck Representation**: The number and type of cards in hand and deck.
 - **Creatures in Play**: Information about creatures on the battlefield, their states (tapped/untapped), and any special conditions (e.g., summoning sickness).